Reasons Why Forex Traders Lose Money

 Failure to Manage Risk

-Risk management is key to survival as a forex trader as in life.
+Risk management is key to survival as a forex trader like it is in life.
 You can be a very skilled trader and still be wiped out by poor risk management.
 Your number one job is not to make a profit, but rather to protect what you have.
 As your capital gets depleted, your ability to make a profit is lost.

 To counteract this threat and implement good risk management, place stop-loss orders, and move them once you have a reasonable profit.
 Use lot sizes that are reasonable compared to your account capital.
 Most of all, if a trade no longer makes sense, get out of it.

 Some traders feel that they need to squeeze every last pip out of a move in the market.
 There is money to be made in the forex markets every day.
 Trying to grab every last pip before a currency pair turns can cause you to hold positions too long and set you up to lose the profitable trade that you are trading.

-The solution seems obvious here, just don't be greedy.
-It's fine to shoot for a reasonable profit but there are plenty of pips to go around.
-Currencies continue to move every day so there is no need to get that last pip; the next opportunity is right around the corner.
+The solution seems obvious; don't be greedy.
+It's fine to shoot for a reasonable profit, but there are plenty of pips to go around.
+Currencies continue to move every day, so there is no need to get that last pip; the next opportunity is right around the corner.

 Sometimes you might find yourself suffering from trading remorse.
-This happens when a trade that you open isn't immediately profitable and you start saying to yourself that you picked the wrong direction.
+This situation happens when a trade that you open isn't immediately profitable, and you start saying to yourself that you picked the wrong direction.
 Then you close your trade and reverse it, only to see the market go back in the initial direction that you chose.

 In this case, you need to pick a direction and stick with it.
 All that switching back and forth will just make you continually lose little bits of your account at a time until your investing capital is depleted.